matthova/rpi-intro/README.md

   With "#9 Advanced Options" hit enter.
 Now select "A2 Hostname" and hit enter.
 Follow the dialog and update the hostname from "raspberrypi" to any name you want.
 You can only use characters, numbers, and dashes (no underscores).
 Once you have completed all of these steps, you will want to reboot your pi.
 Do this by hitting the "->" right arrow twice, and then hitting enter, to select "Finish".
 Hit ok.

 It will take about a minute for the pi to reboot.
+Don't worry.

 Remember what you renamed your "raspberrypi" hostname to?
 You can now use that name to ssh in to your pi.
 For example, if my pi was called "hovapi" I would type the following:
 ```
 ssh pi@hovapi.local